As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - Preheat oven to 350 degrees F and line a cupcake pan with paper or silicone liners.
 Set aside.

 - Combine flour, baking powder, baking soda, and salt in a medium mixing bowl and whisk until combined.

 - In a large bowl with an electric mixer on medium-high speed, beat together butter, sugar, oil, and vanilla extract until light and fluffy, about 2 minutes.
 Scrape down the sides of the bowl often.

 - Add in eggs one at a time, beating each into the mixture.

-- Reduce mixer speed and add half of the dry mixture to the wet mixture.
-Beat together just until combined, be sure not to over-mix.
-Slowly add in milk and slowly beat together until the milk is absorbed, scrape down the sides of the bowl.
+- Reduce the mixer speed and add half of the dry mixture.
+Beat just until combined, then slowly add in the milk and slowly mix until absorbed.
+Add the remaining flour mixture and beat together until smooth, scraping down the sides of the bowl.
+Be careful not to over-mix.
 The batter will be smooth (it's ok if theres a few lumps).

 - Divide the cupcake batter into the 12 lined cupcake holes and bake for 15-18 minutes, or until a toothpick inserted into the center comes out clean.

 - Let the cupcakes cool in the cupcake pan for a few minutes before transferring them to a cooling wrack.
 While the cupcakes cool, make the frosting.

 - In a large mixing bowl with an electric mixer on medium-high speed, beat together the softened butter, powdered sugar, vanilla extract, and milk.
 Beat until light, fluffy, and smooth- scraping down the sides of the bowl.
 If the frosting seems too thick, add more milk.
 If it's too thin, add more powdered sugar.